smartcomputerlab/RVLabs.programming.and.modeling/README.md

 The software development is based on C/C++ and assembly language.
 The hardware development is based on Verilog (iverilog) and GTKWave graphic environment.

-# Lab 3 - RISC-V architecture and modeling - project
+# Lab 3 and Lab 4 - RISC-V architecture and modeling - design projects
-The project is based on simple RISC-V (RV32: R-type) model in Verilog.
+The first project in Lab 3 is based on simple RISC-V (RV32: R-type) model in Verilog.
 <picture>
  <img alt="YOUR-ALT-TEXT" src="images/RISCV.flow.proc.drawio.png">
 </picture>